oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ### 2.1.2 Targets
 #### 2.1.2.1 Common Targets
 Table 2.1.2-1 lists the TARGETs defined in the OpenC2 Language specification that are applicable to SLPF.
-The particular action/target pairs that are required or optional are presented in section 2.3.
+The particular action/target pairs that are required or optional are presented in [Section 2.3](#2.3-openc2-commands).

 **Table 2.1.2-1.
 Targets Applicable to SLPF**